brnluiz/brnluiz.github.io/source/_posts/web/tedxufsc.md

 repo:
 site:
 ---
 Static landing page for the TEDxUFSC 2013.
-Totally made on top of Bootstrap 2.
+Made on top of Bootstrap 2.